shagunattri/rx/README.md

 - Add tools
 - Update Screenshots
 - Add more docs and scale up
+- Add option to only run a selection of tools

 ## Contribution
 Feel free to add more tools so that the Bug Bounty community can benefit from them.